Matthlas/CNN_lesion_symptom_mapping/README.md

 2. A few custom models written with keras are in `custom_models.py` and can be imported

 3. A complete 3D CNN pipeline with parameter optimization and cross validation is in `cnn.ipynb`

+4. Cool visualizations of the lesion masks are at `/visualisaztion/`